IIIF/api/source/api/extension/navplace/index.md

 ### 4.2 IIIF Cookbook

 The [IIIF Cookbook](https://iiif.io/api/cookbook/) serves as a place to exemplify implementations of digital objects under IIIF Presentation API 3.
-IIIF Cookbook recipes exemplifying use of the `navPlace` property under development.
+IIIF Cookbook recipes exemplifying use of the `navPlace` property are under development.
 This specification will update to include links to those recipes as they are published.

 ## Appendices